nikhilrajput63/ecapa_based_spk_diarization/README.md

 | dihard_third | 5.50 % | 259 |
 | dihard_second | 7.20 % | 171 |

-> **Not comparable to published DERs.** The reference RTTM supplies the speech
-> regions, so there is no missed-speech or false-alarm error, and overlap is
+> The reference RTTM supplies the speechregions, so there is no missed-speech or false-alarm error, and overlap is excluded.
-> excluded.
-What remains is essentially speaker-confusion error
->  Compare variants under this protocol only.
+> What remains is essentially speaker-confusion error, Compare variants under this protocol only.